melezhik/minion-check/README.md

       [minion]

-      # in case you using carton install
+      # in case you use carton install
       command = cd /path/to/your/mojo/app && carton exec ./app.pl minion

 # Settings